Svdvoort/PREDICTFastr/README.rst

 ~~~~~~~

 We are happy to help you with any questions: please send us a message or
-create an issue.
+create an issue on Github.

-We welcome contributions to PREDICT.
-We will soon make some guidelines.